openhatch/oh-mainline/docs/internals/api.rst

 ===============================

-The URL /+profile_api/location_data/ accepts IDs as input through the *person_ids* paramter, and it returns a JSON dictionary with user IDs and values of a dictionary of data about the user.
+The URL /+profile_api/location_data/ accepts IDs as input through the *person_ids* parameter, and it returns a JSON dictionary with user IDs and values of a dictionary of data about the user.

 (This "API" is implemented in mysite/profile/views.py, and it doesn't